A universal bound on the duration of a kination era: CONCLUSION

 \section{CONCLUSION}

 We have studied how cosmological perturbations evolve during a kination era.
 At linear order, fluctuations grow linearly with the scale factor, $\delta \propto a$ like matter fluctuations in agreement with previous findings --- see e.g.~\cite{Redmond:2018xty,Eroncel:2022vjg}.
 Accounting for non-linear corrections, we demonstrated that fluctuations of the scalar driving kination have a non-vanishing volume average $\langle \delta \rangle \neq 0$ cf. Eq.~\eqref{eq:rho_fluct_main}, unlike matter fluctuations due to mass conservation~\cite{Peebles:1980yev,Bernardeau:2001qr}, and redshift like radiation.
-Consequently, a kination era induced by a scalar field must end after approximately 11 e-folds when these fluctuations become non-perturbative and induce a radiation-like equation of state (EoS) --- see the purple curves in Fig.~\eqref{fig:New_BBN_bound_powerlaws}.
+Consequently, a kination era induced by a scalar field must end after approximately 11 e-folds when these fluctuations become non-perturbative and induce a radiation-like equation of state (EoS) --- see the purple curves in Fig.~\eqref{fig:New_BBN_bound_powerlaws}.\footnote{Prior to our work, the instability of kination had been demonstrated in the context of oscillating scalar condensates~\cite{Lozanov:2017hjm} where the fluctuations arise from the fragmentation of the scalar field rather than being sourced by curvature perturbations.}

 These radiation-like fluctuations also contribute to the effective number of neutrino species $\Delta N_{\rm eff}$.
-Planck $2\sigma$ limit, $\Delta N_{\rm eff}\lesssim 0.34$~\cite{Planck:2018vyg}, currently imposes the strongest constraint on kination, restricting its duration to $N_{\rm KD} \lesssim 10$ e-folds --- see the brown curves in Fig.~\eqref{fig:New_BBN_bound_powerlaws}.
+Planck $2\sigma$ limit, $\Delta N_{\rm eff}\lesssim 0.34$~\cite{Planck:2018vyg}, currently imposes the strongest constraint on kination, restricting its duration to $N_{\rm KD} \lesssim 10$ e-folds --- see {Eq.~\eqref{eq:N_KD_bound_scalar} and} the brown curves in Fig.~\eqref{fig:New_BBN_bound_powerlaws}.
 Unlike the already-known bound from tensor modes in Eq.~\eqref{eq:N_KD_bound_tensor}, the new limits from fluctuation domination and scalar modes in Eqs.~\eqref{eq:N_KD_bound_fluctuations} and \eqref{eq:N_KD_bound_scalar} derived in this work are independent of the unknown value of the tensor-to-scalar ratio $r$.
 Future measurements, such as CMB-S4 with a projected sensitivity of $\Delta N_{\rm eff} \lesssim 0.05$~\cite{CMB-S4:2016ple,Dvorkin:2022jyg}, could further tighten the bounds on $N_{\rm KD}$ by about one e-fold.

+{The conservative bounds presented in this work rely on the assumption that the scalar field acquires the primordial curvature perturbations from the inflaton, which requires that the scalar field either inherits its energy density from the inflaton or is the inflaton itself, as demonstrated in Fig.~\ref{fig:Croquis}.}\footnote{{In addition to those originating from adiabatic curvature fluctuations, kination fluctuations could also arise from isocurvature perturbations, which, however, depend on the scalar field dynamics during inflation and are left for future study.}}